 Olyphant is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,023 people and two constituent neighborhoods, Olyphant is the 284th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Olyphant is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Olyphant is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Olyphant who work in food service (10.05%), office and administrative support (9.08%), and healthcare (9.04%).
+Unlike some boroughs, Olyphant isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olyphant are a mix of both white- and blue-collar jobs.
+Overall, Olyphant is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Olyphant who work in food service (11.08%), office and administrative support (9.68%), and sales jobs (7.94%).

 Olyphant is a somewhat ethnically-diverse borough.
 The people who call Olyphant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olyphant residents report their race to be White, followed by Asian.
 Olyphant also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.77% of the borough’s residents.
-Important ancestries of people in Olyphant include Polish, Irish, Italian, German, and Russian.
+People of Hispanic or Latino origin account for 12.34% of the borough’s residents.
+Important ancestries of people in Olyphant include Italian, Polish, Irish, German, and Slovak.